top of page

 Size

 The Shih Tzu is short in stature but hardy in build.
 Their body type is heavier due to more solid muscle mass, but their short, cobby little legs make them a sturdy small breed dog.
-The Shih Tzu breed is available in Tiny Teacup and Toy sizes ranges from 3 lbs to 10 lbs.
+We carry Shih Tzu puppies that will range from 4-12 pounds as fully grown adults.
+The smaller the puppy the more delicate and fragile they will be even through adulthood.
+When shopping for your forever companion consider a size that works well with your family for the next 15 years.
+See our Size Chart & Price List for more information.

 Coat & Color Options

-The Shih-Tzu is available in parti and solid colors with many different color options.
+The Shih Tzu is available in parti and solid colors with many different color options.
 The Shih-Tzu has a thick and soft coat that falls straight to the ground.
+However, all Shih Tzu puppies are hypoallergenic and non-shedding.
+They won't leave fur on your clothes or furniture!
+If you are allergic to dogs, it is unlikely you will be allergic to a Shih Tzu.

 Grooming

-The Shih-Tzu has human-like hair and gentle skin that should be washed with a gentle shampoo.
+The Shih Tzu has human-like hair and gentle skin that should be washed with a gentle shampoo.
 TropiClean Shampoo is a gentle shampoo that uses coconut oil and water to cleanse their coat and skin.
-Shih-Tzu’s are known to be lively and playful.
-Bathe your Shih-Tzu every week to keep them fresh and clean!
-TropiClean Ear Cleaning Wipes can be used once a week to gently remove ear wax and debris and reduce risk of infection.
+Poodles are known to be active and curious.
+Bathe your Maltipoo every week to keep them fresh and clean!
+The TropiClean Deep Cleaning Shampoo uses raspberry and mango to provide a deep luxurious clean while oatmeal and coconut replenish natural moisture for a coat that’s soft and huggable!

 IMG_4236.JPG